ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. Only supervisors can access the following features:
    * Approve registration
    * Reports
-5. A Super Admin can access all features.
+5. A Super admin can access all features.
 1. If a user is not authorized to access a feature, the system notifies the user by a message.

 [**Link to design for Login**](/mosip/mosip/tree/master/docs/design/registration/registration-login.md)